CSCfi/csc-user-guide/docs/computing/overview.md

-The rational for this policy is:
+The rationale for this policy is:

  * The majority of compute resources are CPU based.
-Hence it is likely that you'll actually also get results faster due to less queuing if your code can use both CPUs and GPUs.
+Hence it is likely that you'll (and everyone) actually also get results faster due to less queuing if your code can use both CPUs and GPUs.
- * Puhti-AI and Mahti-AI have been specifically funded to be used in machine learning (ML) and artificial intelligence (AI) related research.
+ * Puhti-AI and Mahti-AI (coming soon) have been specifically funded to be used in machine learning (ML) and artificial intelligence (AI) related research.
 A significant part of these resources must be available for this use.